• Skip to main content

 A Brief History of Purple Martin Water Resource Area

 Purple Martin Lake used to be a rock and sand quarry.
-Des Moines Water Works now owns the area and uses it as a source of clean drinking water for a half million people.
+Des Moines Water Works now owns the area and uses it as a source of clean drinking water for half a million people.

-In a joint project among Des Moines Water Works, the Iowa DNR, City of West Des Moines, and Friends of Walnut Woods, Purple Martin Lakes opened as a public outdoor recreation area in 2017.
+In a joint project among Des Moines Water Works, the Iowa DNR, the City of West Des Moines, and Friends of Walnut Woods, Purple Martin Lakes opened as a public outdoor recreation area in 2017.

 Things to do at Purple Martin Lake